JonathanXiang/cse15l-lab-reports/labReport3.md

 The image above shows the `find` command executing with the `-empty` option.
 I created a new empty file called "New Text Document" and a new empty directory called "New Folder" to show that `-empty` works.

 ![](find-empty.png)

+Furthermore, in the image above, you can see that by combining the use of the `-empty` and `-type d` commands, we can exclusively search for empty directories.
+The `-empty` command can be useful for finding folders and files that are not in use.

+## The option